 Out of the many PADI Specialty courses for Scuba Divers, there are some that are fun and exciting such as the DPV (Diver Propulsion Vehicle) specialty or the Wreck Diving specialty courses which teach divers exciting new skills.
 While the Emergency Oxygen Provider Specialty may not seem like a fun skill to learn at first, it is definitely a skill that will put your mind at ease just knowing that you are able to react and respond to a situation where oxygen needs to be administered.

 The course attempts to teach scuba divers how to recognize diving illnesses that need to be treated by emergency oxygen, and be able to set up and assemble the oxygen kit and properly administer oxygen to the victim.
-It is also not necessary to be a certified scuba diver to enroll or take this PADI course which makes this equally useful to anyone involved in water sports or water based activities such as boating, surfing etc. where the need to administer oxygen may arise.
+It is also not necessary to be a certified scuba diver to enroll or take this PADI course which makes this equally useful to anyone involved in water sports or water-based activities such as boating, surfing, etc. where the need to administer oxygen may arise.

-This course is a natural complement to the PADI Emergency First Response certification, which covers CPR and first aid, pairs perfectly with the Emergency Oxygen Provider course.
+This course is a natural complement to the PADI Emergency First Response certification, which covers CPR and first aid, and pairs perfectly with the Emergency Oxygen Provider course.

-The Emergency Oxygen Provider Specialty course teaches divers and non-divers that emergency oxygen is a useful treatment for many injuries and the primary first aid given to individuals suffering from a near drowning or decompression illness (lung over-expansion injuries and decompression sickness).
+The Emergency Oxygen Provider Specialty course teaches divers and non-divers that emergency oxygen is a useful treatment for many injuries and the primary first aid given to individuals suffering from a near-drowning or decompression illness (lung over-expansion injuries and decompression sickness).
 Course participants learn how to provide oxygen in an emergency.

 You learn how to